mpv config mainly for webm making

 nice ffmpeg -i 'file:/home/anon/動画/切り抜き/watch?v=MgqP9WWvH0w23082108:55:4545.mkv' -vf crop=749:909:574:51 -c:v libvpx-vp9 -b:v 1555.7355991503k -pass 1 -ss 0.004 -to 6.104 -an -f null /dev/null && nice ffmpeg -hide_banner -y -i 'file:/home/anon/動画/切り抜き/watch?v=MgqP9WWvH0w23082108:55:4545.mkv' -vf crop=749:909:574:51 -c:v libvpx-vp9 -b:v 1555.7355991503k -pass 2 -ss 0.004 -to 6.104 -c:a libopus /tmp/a.webm; rm -f ffmpeg2pass-0.log

 Just paste it into a terminal and run it.
 Default output file is /tmp/a.webm.
 Rename it when done.
 Use on local video files, not on network streams.
 All of them use ab-loop points, if set, and mute setting.
 If unset, the a-point defaults to start-of-video.
 If unset, the b-point defaults to end-of-video.
 Tip: pause and use the , and . keys to skip frames to the exact loop points you want for the webm, then hit l to set the loop points.
 Points can be reset separately with a or b keys.
+On cache dump clips, set the b-point on the frame AFTER the intended last frame of the webm.

 • Ctrl-s: get ffmpeg command for single-pass encoding.
 Works only on files